ninabarzh/ipa/content/en/docs/workshops/detect-fakes/deepfake-response-kit.md

 weight: 3
 _build:
   render: always
-description: "Printable cards and a one-page cheat sheet to help shelter staff recognise, respond to, and talk through deepfake-related incidents — calmly and practically."
+description: "Printable cards and a one-page cheat sheet to help shelter staff recognise, respond to, and talk through deepfake-related incidents,  calmly and practically."
 menu:
   sidebar:
     weight: 20